 Step 3.
 Deliver the Original Documents to the Campus

-We hope that this article on how to study Master’s in Switzerland was helpful!
+We hope that this article on how to study for a master’s in Switzerland was helpful!
 Make sure to also check out the Available Programs in Europe and Study in Switzerland pages!